Being a Moroccan Surfer: Moving Beyond Her Country’s Gendered Enculturation

 [9] Reference to the “observational learning process” (Bandura, 1986).

-[10] Peak: the highest point of a wave; finding the peak is key to reading and predicting how a wave will break.
+[10] Peak: the highest point of a wave; finding the peak is the key to reading and predicting how a wave will break.
 Surfers all gather at this spot.

-[11] Leash: a cord used to connect the surfer to their board.
+[11] Leach: a cord used to connect the surfer to their board.

 [12] As Moraldo demonstrates in his study, “it would seem that female mountaineers, unlike men, must prove that they are truly exceptional athletes” (2013: 6).
 Similarly, the study by Richard and Dugas shows how athletic ability can “compensate” for being a woman (2012).